Elmvale

 Elmvale is a rural town in Springwater Township, Ontario, Canada.
 It is located at the intersection of County Road 27 and County Road 92 (Queen Street), 20 minutes north of Barrie.
 Elmvale is home to 2,314 people, as of 2016.

 History

-Elmvale is located near Ossossané, the largest Wendat settlement and capital of the confederacy.
+Elmvale is located near Ossossané, which was the largest 16th century Wendat settlement and capital of the confederacy.

 Modern-day Elmvale, Ontario developed near that site.
-They called their traditional territory Wendake.
+The Wendat (named `Huron` by French explorers) called their traditional territory Wendake.

 Elmvale first got its name when the post office opened in 1859.
 It had previously been known as Four Corners, Elm Flats, and Saurin.